 Users report that it provides a relatively gentle trip, similar to come cannabis strains, and good for beginners—except it can cause serious problems with physical balance, especially at higher doses.

 As the name implies, this strain was found growing wild in India.
 On its favorite substrate, elephant dung, it can produce truly huge fruiting bodies.
 In cultivation, it is not huge but is still large, the biggest and tallest known P. cubensis strain.
 The cap is brown at the center but fades to white near the edges.
 The stem is yellowish.
-It’s a good strain for beginner growers, since it resists contamination and tolerates poor conditions fairly well.
+It’s a good strain for beginners who want to grow magic mushrooms, since it resists contamination and tolerates poor conditions fairly well.

 Users report that it is extremely potent, with a very relaxing and very visual trip.